 His first book, M.P., A Novel of Vietnam, chronicles the tour of duty of a young Military Policeman in Vietnam and was based in part on his personal experiences during his time as an MP there.
 The Vince Torelli series is about a homicide inspector with the San Francisco PD, and his book, Sin Eater, is a murder thriller with supernatural overtones.

 John is a member of several writers groups, though his favorite group by far is the PSWA.

-Michael A. Black is the author of 20 books and over 100 short stories and articles.
+Michael A. Black is the Conference Chair for PSWA, and author of 20 books and over 100 short stories and articles.
 He has a BA in English from Northern Illinois University and an MFA in Fiction Writing from Columbia College Chicago.
 He was a police officer in the south suburbs of Chicago for over thirty years and worked in various capacities in police work including patrol supervisor, SWAT team leader, investigations, and tactical operations.